-Weight Management Profile Our innovative Weight Management Profile detects hormonal imbalances that contribute to obesity, weight gain and difficulty losing or sustaining a healthy weight.
-Used as a screening tool, the profile also serves as a powerful early indicator of insulin resistance and risks for metabolic syndrome and diabetes.
-Purpose
+Our innovative Weight Management Profile Test detects hormonal imbalances that contribute to obesity, weight gain and difficulty losing or sustaining a healthy weight.
+It is used as a screening tool; the profile also serves as a powerful early indicator of insulin resistance and risks for metabolic syndrome and diabetes.

 - Convenient sample collection at home - no phlebotomist required